sausin/laravel-set-autoincrement/README.md

 The default configuration will set the package such that except a few tables, the `AUTO_INCREMENT` counter will be set at `100001` (one hundred thousand and one).

-If you would like to change the starting value and the tables affected by it, you can publish the configuration using
+To change the starting value and the tables affected by it, the configuration can be published using
 ```bash
 php artisan vendor:publish
 ```
-and then select the option which corresponds to `Sausin\DBSetAutoIncrement\SetAutoIncrementProvider`.
+and then the option which corresponds to `Sausin\DBSetAutoIncrement\SetAutoIncrementProvider` needs to be selected.
 This will add a config named `auto-increment.php` in your project's config folder.

-Change the values as you need.
+Change the values as desired.

 # Behavior

-It will run every time you're finished running migrations, whether for the first time or incremental.
+It will run every time  migrations are finished running, whether for the first time or incremental.
 All tables where the `AUTO_INCREMENT` value is higher than the value in the config will be left alone.
 Changes will be made in all the rest.

+If, however, automatic updation behaviour is not desired, the `action` key in the config file can be changed to `manual` and the package will not take automatic action.

 # Supported SQL Drivers